Empty files are those with a file size of zero bytes and no data stored in them. You can make an empty text file, word document, or whatever you want.

 for /l %a in (1 1 10) do type nul > "myemptyfile-%a.txt"

 Yes, you can create empty docs, and xlsx files using any of the above methods.
-You can simply try like this:
+You can simply try this:

 Conclusion: